jorisvandenbossche/course-python-data/notebooks/pandas_03a_selecting_data.md

 <b>EXERCISE</b>:

-Convert the previous exercise to all strings of the `Name` column.
-Split the 'Name' column on the `,` extract the first part (the surname), and add this as new column 'Surname'.
+Convert the solution of the previous exercise to all strings of the `Name` column at once.
+Split the 'Name' column on the `,`, extract the first part (the surname), and add this as new column 'Surname'.

 <details><summary>Hints</summary>

 - Pandas uses the `str` accessor to use the string methods such as `split`, e.g. `.str.split(...)`
 - The [`.str.get()`](https://pandas.pydata.org/docs/reference/api/pandas.Series.str.get.html#pandas.Series.str.get) can be used to get the n-th element of a list, which is what the `str.split()` returns.
+This is the equivalent of selecting an element of a single list (`a_list[i]`) but then for all values of the Series.
 - One can chain multiple `.str` methods, e.g. `str.SOMEMETHOD(...).str.SOMEOTHERMETHOD(...)`.

 </details>